 Lines of Solidity

-This is the kind of protocol where most automated scanners produce noise and no signal.
-Pattern matchers do not understand the concept of "vote delegation expiring at the wrong epoch."
-You need an engine that can reason about temporal state, role hierarchies, and adversarial incentives.
+This is the kind of protocol where pattern-matching scanners produce noise without signal.
+You need an engine that reasons about temporal state, role hierarchies, and adversarial incentives.
 That is what we built.

 The Target: veRWA Governance